 The audience applauded politely, but couldn’t muster up anything more intense on account of the fact that they had no clue what it did.
 Dr. Negron-Omikon then set about edifying the dignitaries in attendance.

 “I have attached to this machine an artificial intelligence array that will take whatever I speak to it and, in a matter of mere moments, produce that thing.
 Allow me to show you what I mean.”
 The good doctor then picked up a voice-trumpet and said, clearly and carefully, “peach ice cream.”

 POOF! a bowl of peach ice cream appeared in the cornucopia-shaped delivery vessel.
 “You will note that the artificial intelligence is considerate and learned enough to know that we take our ice cream in bowls.
+You can only imagine what more it can do if Data science staffing is employed.
 This sort of logic is consistent across the range of possibilities of this machine.
 Ask, and ye shall receive – and without an ironic twist!”